chevybowtie/NESDR-Smart-v5-APRS-iGate/README.md

 - Ensure `rtl_fm`, `rtl_test`, `direwolf`, and `sox` (optional) are installed and executable.
 - Review Direwolf and listener logs under `~/.local/share/nesdr-igate/` for detailed errors.
 - Re-run `nesdr-igate setup --reset` if you need to regenerate configuration files or Direwolf templates.

+## Onboarding and setup details

+For a full specification of the interactive onboarding flow (what `nesdr-igate setup` does, preconditions, prompts, validation rules, and implementation notes), see the detailed onboarding specification in the docs:

+- docs/onboarding-spec.md